jrudar/Triglav/paper/paper.md

 # Summary

-`Triglav`, named after the Slavic god of divination, is a Python package implementing a feature selection algorithm applicable for identification of relevant and stable sets of features in high-dimensional tabular datasets.
+`Triglav` is a Python package implementing a feature selection algorithm applicable for identification of relevant and stable sets of features in high-dimensional tabular datasets.
 Like `Boruta` and `BorutaShap`, it uses an iterative approach to identify a stable and predictive subset of features. [@JSSv036i11; @BortuaShap; @Stability].
 Briefly, an ensemble approach is used to identify impactful clusters of features and the consistent identification